sfeir-open-source/sfeir-school-rxjs/README.md

 ## Solutions

-Each directory has a solution.ts file that contains the solution of exercice.
+Each directory has a solution.ts file that contains the solution to the exercise.
 You can test it by running `npx jest`

-# Exercices (The tchat)
+# Exercises (The chat)

-To run the tchat exercices, simply run `npm install` at the root of repository to init the dependancies.
+To run the chat exercises, simply run `npm install` at the root of repository to init the dependencies.

-A websocket server will be run on port 3000 and the app is available on port 8080.
+A websocket server will be run on port 3000, and the app is available on port 8080.

-`npm start`run the final solution
+`npm start` runs the final solution.

-## Run exercices (The tchat)
+## Run exercises (The chat)

-To run a step of the exercice, simply run `npm start --step=XXX`
+To run a step of the exercise, run `npm start --step=XXX`

 ### Steps

 Each exercise has two directories:

-- a clean directory to get you started (ex: exercice-3)
+- a clean directory to get you started (ex: exercise-3)
-- a solution directory (ex: exercice-3-solution)
+- a solution directory (ex: exercise-3-solution)

-to go to a step run the npm script with --step=XX :
+to go to a step, run the npm script with --step=XX :

-- `npm start --step=exercice-3` for an exercise
+- `npm start --step=exercise-3` for an exercise
-- `npm start --step=exercice-3-solution` for the solution
+- `npm start --step=exercise-3-solution` for the solution

 ## For Trainers :

-To play with RxJS in devtools for livecoding, you can use this snippet : https://gist.github.com/jefBinomed/ddafcbb1932c865690c792b3fd3f5286
+To play with RxJS in devtools for live coding, you can use this snippet : https://gist.github.com/jefBinomed/ddafcbb1932c865690c792b3fd3f5286